Feature #1648: Complete vanilla DOOM emulation

 A_Tracer's in the map get executed on the same ticks (vanilla behavior risk).

-#14 Updated by skyjake about 5 years ago
+#14 Updated by skyjake over 5 years ago

 Studying the code more, another solution comes to mind.